Skip to main content

 • Receiving mentorship during adolescence

 Three experiences in particular had the strongest evidence of high potential for impact on lifetime income.
+These include:

-1. Pursuing or completing a postsecondary education;
+• Pursuing or completing a postsecondary education

+These results provide valuable insights into how stakeholders can prioritize opportunities to influence economic mobility for people across the United States.
 Structural factors are a critical component of who has access to these key mobility experiences.
 This report also explores the ways in which structural racism and socioeconomic and gender inequities impact economic mobility and drive deepened income and wealth inequalities in the United States.
+As the first installment in the three-part series, this report aims to:

 1. Align stakeholders around a comprehensive inventory of life experiences that matter for improving economic mobility outcomes, and